iurrrui/iurrrui.github.io/_posts/2019-12-30-architext.md

 category: project
 ---

 Architext is a prototype of a text editor that generates a multi-relational map and a timeline according to the text input.
 It allows people to construct non-sequential text structures by applying a syntax based on Markdown.
-It was created for an experiment that involved testing to what extent visual renditions of content can facilitate text comprehension.
+It was created for an experiment that involved testing to what extent constructing different visual renditions of content can facilitate text comprehension.

 <!-- A multi-relational map is generally defined as a diagrammatical representation of knowledge with a node-link structure that communicates and specifies the relationships among concepts in a given knowledge domain.
 The most extensive body of research on multi-relational maps has been conducted by researchers seeking to facilitate text comprehension.
 It has been consistently shown that multi-relational maps are more effective than merely reading the textual rendition of content, such as a summary or a list of main points.
 Architext thus aims to facilitate text comprehension and knowledge management by enabling people to construct non-sequential text structures that result in different visual outputs of the same content. -->